Isosec and the NHS Smartcard

 What we are going to share are five very real examples of unsafe working practices involving NHS Smartcards.

-We’ve been working with the NHS for fifteen years now and originated from an IT security background around smartcards and secure authentication.
-We have over 40,000 iO users (our smartcard identity agent) and as a result have seen thousands of local use-cases for the NHS smartcard, some hugely successful… some not so much.
+We’ve been working with the NHS for over fifteen years now and originated from an IT security background around smartcards and secure authentication.
+We have over 90,000 iO users (our smartcard identity agent) and as a result have seen thousands of local use-cases for the NHS smartcard, some hugely successful… some not so much.